Oyelowo/surreal-orm/surreal-orm/docs/en/src/functions/http.md

 # HTTP Functions

-This chapter introduces the http macros provided by the SurrealDB ORM.
+This chapter introduces the http macros provided by the Surreal ORM.
 The http macros are used for performing remote HTTP requests such as HEAD, GET, POST, PUT, and PATCH.

 ## Table of Contents